CBorowski-dev/docs-operaton-org/content/update/patch-level.md

 ### Groovy version

-The pre-built Camunda distributions of versions `7.15.14`, `7.16.8`, and `7.17.1` provide version `2.4.13` of the Groovy library, whereas newer versions come with Groovy `2.4.21`.
+The pre-built Operaton distributions of versions `7.15.14`, `7.16.8`, and `7.17.1` provide version `2.4.13` of the Groovy library, whereas newer versions come with Groovy `2.4.21`.

 Update the library `groovy-all-$GROOVY_VERSION.jar` in the `lib` folder of your application server.

-### Camunda Docker Images: Base image updated to Alpine 3.15
+### Operaton Docker Images: Base image updated to Alpine 3.15

-With 7.17.2, 7.16.9, and 7.15.15, Alpine, the base image in Camunda’s Docker images, has been updated from version 3.13 to 3.15.
+With 7.17.2, 7.16.9, and 7.15.15, Alpine, the base image in Operaton’s Docker images, has been updated from version 3.13 to 3.15.

 We went through the release notes to identify breaking changes and could identify the following:

 > The faccessat2 syscall has been enabled in musl.
 This can result in issues on docker hosts with older versions of docker (<20.10.0) and libseccomp (<2.4.4), which blocks this syscall.

 Besides Docker runtime versions < 20.10.0, alternative docker runtimes like containerd.io are also affected by this.
 Read more about it in the [Alpine 3.14 Release Notes](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.14.0#faccessat2).

-If you have extended the Camunda docker images yourself, please read the release notes of Alpine 3.14 and 3.15 carefully:
+If you have extended the Operaton docker images yourself, please read the release notes of Alpine 3.14 and 3.15 carefully:

 * https://alpinelinux.org/posts/Alpine-3.14.0-released.html
 * https://alpinelinux.org/posts/Alpine-3.15.0-released.html

 ### XLTS for AngularJS

 These patches replace the AngularJS libraries with XLTS for AngularJS.
 Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
-By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
+By downloading and using Operaton with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
 Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.

 ## 7.18.1 to 7.18.2 / 7.17.7 to 7.17.8